-Recall from Chapter 9 that the value of a call option depends on five things: the price of the underlying asset, the strike price, the risk-free rate, the time to expiration, and the volatility of the market value of the underlying asset.
+Recall from Chapter 8 that the value of a call option depends on five things: the price of the underlying asset, the strike price, the risk-free rate, the time to expiration, and the volatility of the market value of the underlying asset.
 Here the underlying asset is the total value of the firm.
-Assuming that volatility is 40% and the risk-free rate is 6%, here are the assumptions for the Black-Scholes model:
+If we assume that volatility is 40% and that the risk-free rate is 6%, then the inputs for the Black-Scholes model are as follows: